Yellow Congo Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Breeding & Reproduction

 Yellow Congo Tetras are egg scatterers, but they’re rarely bred in captivity.
 Most specimens available in the hobby are wild-caught from the Congo basin.
-This is one of the reasons they can be harder to source and more expensive than commonly bred species.
+This is one of the reasons they is harder to source and more expensive than commonly bred species.

 Breeding Difficulty

 Difficult.
 Successful captive breeding reports for Alestopetersius caudalis are uncommon.
-Like many African tetras, they seem to require specific conditions that are hard to replicate consistently in home aquariums.
+Like many African tetras, they do require specific conditions that are hard to replicate consistently in home aquariums.

 Spawning Tank Setup